IsratIJK/VAE-music/README.md

 ### Running the Hard Task

-The Hard Task uses the **exact same setup** as the Medium Task — same dataset layout, prerequisites, small-dataset mode, and lyrics-fetching behaviour.
+The Hard Task uses the **exact same setup** as the Medium Task.
+Same dataset layout, prerequisites, small-dataset mode, and lyrics-fetching behaviour.
 See [Running the Medium Task](#running-the-medium-task) for all of that.

 The only difference is the entry point and output directory: